Edgegap and AWS GameLift both offer dedicated game server hosting orchestration.

 Beyond dedicated game servers, Edgegap offers a range of solutions to help multiplayer game developers, including:

-Beyond its core Gamelift managed hosting solution, AWS offers matchmaking through its “FlexMatch” solutions, whose costs come in addition to game server hosting.
+Beyond its core GameLift managed hosting solution, AWS offers matchmaking through its "FlexMatch" solution, whose costs come in addition to game server hosting.

-Evidently, AWS solutions functions within AWS ecosystems of products, such as AWS Shield, and Elastic Container service.
+AWS solutions function within the AWS ecosystem of products, such as AWS Shield and Elastic Container Service.

 AWS GameLift game servers use public IPv4 addresses and charges them to game developers.
-Starting February 1, 2024, AWS introduced a charge of $0.005 per public IPv4 address per hour, regardless of whether the IP is actively in-use by a resource or allocated but idle in your account.
-This is free with Edgegap
+Starting February 1, 2024, AWS introduced a charge of $0.005 per public IPv4 address per hour, regardless of whether the IP is actively in-use or idle.
+This is free with Edgegap.

 Performance (Distribution, Latency Reduction, Scalability & Resilience)